Best mechanical keyboards in 2025: the clacky boards I'd buy in a heartbeat

 You'll find Gateron Jupiter switches inside the Q3 Max.
 Either Red, Brown or Banana.
 That last one really came outta nowhere, huh?
 We had a set of Red linear switches in our review sample, which are great for gaming and superb for thwacking all day in the office.

 The Jupiter switches come pre-lubed, which means they're similar to those found within the ROG Strix Scope II 96 above.
-Though they're not the only feature of the Q3 Max that makes it so excellent for typists.
+Though, they're not the only feature of the Q3 Max that makes it so excellent for typists.

 The construction of the Q3 Max is fantastic.
 It comes with various layers, each one dedicated to doing something good in the overall sandwich of acoustic foam and film.
 The end result is a stable, responsive and springy feel to each key that doesn't go amiss once you're typing at speed on it.

 The legend-less keycaps might not appeal to everyone, though for avid touch typists, they're a bit of a brag.
-They do come with legends, anyway, they're just on the side.
+They do come with legends, anyway; they're just on the side.
 PBT keycaps and shine-through on offer here are a huge plus.
 You can buy regular keycaps instead if you prefer.

 While not usually something we're necessarily seeking out in a mechanical keyboard for standard typing work in the office, the inclusion of both Bluetooth and 2.4 GHz wireless functionality on the Q3 Max helps keep it flexible for all manner of uses.
-That's actually a real positive if you intend to carry this keeb around with you between home and office, which you might want to, considering how lovely it is, and the price.
+That's actually a real positive if you intend to carry this keeb around with you between home and office, which you might want to, considering how lovely it is and the price.

 Yep, for a keyboard so compact, the Keychron Q3 Max doesn't come cheap.
 I feel like it's your money's worth, but that's a matter of opinion.
-Also, some typists might feel at a loss for a numpad for day-to-day spreadsheet work or similar.
+Also, some typists might feel at a loss without a numpad for day-to-day spreadsheet work or similar.
 I know I miss having access to alt codes.

 Read our Keychron Q3 Max review.

-The quietest keyboard
+The best quiet keyboard

-The quietest keyboard
+The best quiet keyboard

 Specifications